ucdavis/ecs132/Blog.md

 We will later learn how to derive the fact that E(H) = 2 here, but for now, just take it as true (and intuitively plausible).

 The second column is labeled "squared distance of H to its mean."
-It's mean is 2, so these entries are (2-2)^2, (11-2)^2 etc.  Var(H)--by definition--is the long-run average of these squared distances.
+Its mean is 2, so these entries are (2-2)^2, (11-2)^2 etc.  Var(H)--by definition--is the long-run average of these squared distances.

-As noted, a simulation merely puts into code we have in the notebook.
+As noted, a simulation merely puts into code what we have in the notebook.
 So for Hwk 1, Problem 2's question about E(W), we have a W column, and our code is finding the long-run average of this column.
 In code terms, we are simulating nDays days of bus operation, corresponding to nDays